samboylett/formeum/packages/core/README.md

 );
 ```

 This is a basic example, but Formeum exports many different hooks and components which use each other internally, meaning you can extract different bits of logic you need and use the library in a way which suits you.
 It is recommended to look at the [full JSDocs](https://formeum.netlify.app/) to see these.
+You can also see and play with many examples in the [storybook documentation](https://formeum-storybook.netlify.app/).